-Thomas Barnett is Special Counsel, eDiscovery and Data Science at Paul Hastings and is based in the firm’s Los Angeles office.
-Mr. Barnett is a widely-recognized eDiscovery expert and experienced litigator.
+Thomas Barnett is Special Counsel, Chief, Data Science, Analysis & Investigation at Paul Hastings and is based in the firm’s Los Angeles office.
+Mr. Barnett is a widely recognized eDiscovery expert and experienced litigator.
 He assists global corporations, law firms, and governmental entities with process and technology development and improvement in eDiscovery, document review, and information governance programs.
-Mr. Barnett frequently serves as a consulting and testifying expert on all aspects of eDiscovery, information and data management, and regulatory compliance issues in large complex litigation and enforcement matters.
+Mr. Barnett frequently serves as a consulting and testifying expert on all aspects of eDiscovery, information and data management, and regulatory compliance issues in large, complex litigation and enforcement matters.
 He is considered one of the world’s leading experts in the areas of advanced data analytics, predictive coding, and technology-assisted review.

-As an industry innovator and entrepreneur, Mr. Barnett has helped found and lead transformative companies in the eDiscovery industry, created and implemented new service and product offerings related to optimizing legal review, eDiscovery, regulatory response, and litigation preparedness; he led a multi-country R&D effort that designed and brought to market one of the industry’s first predictive coding legal review solutions.
-Mr. Barnett was the founding member and senior executive in charge of the eDiscovery division of the largest business process outsourcing company in Asia.
+As an industry innovator and entrepreneur, Mr. Barnett has helped found and lead transformative companies in the eDiscovery industry and created and implemented new service and product offerings related to optimizing legal review, eDiscovery, regulatory response, and litigation preparedness; he led a multi-country R&D effort that designed and brought to market one of the industry’s first predictive coding legal review solutions.
+Mr. Barnett was the founding member and senior executive in charge of the eDiscovery division of the largest business process outsourcing company in Asia, as well as the company’s general counsel.
 This company was an innovator in the area of complex analytical and conceptual data processing as well as predictive and iterative document review technology.
-His academic white papers on data analytics and machine learning are cited numerous times throughout the landmark 2012 Rand study, Where the Money Goes: Understanding Litigant Expenditures for Producing Electronic Discovery.
+Mr. Barnett’s academic white papers on data analytics and machine learning are cited numerous times throughout the landmark 2012 Rand study, Where the Money Goes: Understanding Litigant Expenditures for Producing Electronic Discovery.

 Mr. Barnett led a 75-person global consulting team for a major storage and information management company that designed and implemented records and information management programs and policies for public and private companies and governmental entities.
 The group also managed complex international eDiscovery matters involving civil litigation, regulatory, and criminal enforcement actions.